Loading

 GitHub connector

 The GitHub data source connects to GitHub through the GitHub MCP server.
 It provides search across code, repositories, issues, pull requests, and users.
 It also provides access to commits, branches, tags, releases, teams, and file contents.
-It uses Bearer token (personal access token) authentication.
+It supports two authentication methods: Bearer token (personal access token) and OAuth Authorization Code.

 You can create connectors in Stack Management > Connectors.